 The Corporation does not currently have a written policy relating to the identification and nomination of women directors.
 Historically, the Corporation has not felt that such a policy was needed.
-However, the Corporation is currently considering the adoption of such a policy.
+However, the Corporation may consider adopting such a policy in the future.